elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 long as it appears on your PATH.
 ```

-We'll use all these features at some point, but for now let's focus on two of
+We'll use all these features eventually, but for now let's focus on two of
 them.
+First, let's create a temporary directory called `elm` that we'll use to
-First, we'll use the `package` option we see above to fetch the tools
+hold our Elm files, and then we'll use the `elm-package` command we see above
-we'll use.
+to fetch the libraries we need.
+Also note that we don't necessarily need to
+place this folder inside our existing Phoenix application yet, and that we'll
+take care of integrating Phoenix and Elm in the next chapter.

 ```shell
 $ mkdir elm